-Parents/carers choosing to take their child out of school during term time must complete the 'Leave of Absence Request Form' and return to the Head teacher before making any travel arrangements; failure to do so could result in the child(ren) being removed from the school register and the Children Missing Education team (CME) being informed.
+Parents/carers choosing to take their child out of school during term time must complete a 'Leave of Absence Request Form' and return it to the Head Teacher before making any travel arrangements; failure to do so could result in the child(ren) being removed from the school register and being referred to the Children Missing Education Team (CME).
 The form is available from the school office and proof of travel must be provided with a defined return date.

-The Head Teacher may only authorise Leave of Absence in exceptional circumstances.
+Head Teachers may only authorise Leave of Absence in exceptional circumstances.